The Grain of Wheat: Narrative

 And Jesus answered them, saying, The hour is come, that the Son of man should be glorified.
-Verily, verily, I say unto you, еxcept a corn of wheat fall into the ground and die, it abideth alone: but if it die, it bringeth forth much fruit.
+Verily, verily, I say unto you, except a corn of wheat fall into the ground and die, it abideth alone: but if it die, it bringeth forth much fruit.
 He that loveth his life shall lose it; and he that hateth his life in this world shall keep it unto life eternal.
 If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will my Father honour.